AR-js-org/AR.js-Docs/docs/location-based-aframe/index.md

 # AR.js A-Frame Location-Based Tutorial - Develop a Simple Points of Interest App

+## LocAR.js

+Firstly **please note that A-Frame support is now available for [LocAR.js](https://github.com/AR-js-org/locar.js)**.
+As a result it is recommended to use LocAR.js if using A-Frame for two reasons:

+- It will be more actively developed and thus will be the first to receive bugfixes and new features;
+- It incorporates a number of fixes and improvements for iOS.

+If using the location-based API from the main repository, please read on.

 ## Introduction

 This tutorial (**updated for AR.js 3.4**) aims to take you from a basic location-based AR.js example all the way to a working, simple points of interest app.
 We will start with an HTML-only example and gradually add JavaScript to make our app more sophisticated.